donejs/donejs/docs/guide.md

 export default Message;
 ```

-This will listen to `messages <event>` events sent by the server and tell the connection to update all active lists of messages.
+This will listen to `messages <event>` events sent by the server and tell the connection to update all active lists of messages accordingly.
 Try opening another browser window to see receiving messages in real-time.

 ## Production build